captaingroove/oscillator/README.md

 clipboard text is transferred using stdin and stdout, so no additional communication channel needs to be set up.

-As off starting to write this plugin other solutions with a similar functionality provided only yanking to the clipboard, but not pasting from it.
+As of starting to write this plugin other solutions with a similar functionality provided only yanking to the clipboard, but not pasting from it.
 This plugin fills this gap and provides complete access to the system clipboard.
 In neovim, this works fully transparent using the '+' and '*'